 Fanservice: Surprisingly averted, given the show's content.
 Even the swimming pool episode is rather subdued, much to Sakuya's dismay.

 Odd Couple: Despite being sisters, Yukino and Kanade have quite different personalities.
 For one, Kanade is much more serious and often gets irritated by her sister's ditziness, so it's amazing they get along so well.

 Romantic Two-Girl Friendship: For all the yuri vibe the makers obviously strive for, the relationship between Kanade en Yukino still comes closest to this kind—although it's nevertheless a bit unusual among sisters.

 Also Kanade.
 Yukino calls her out on it in EX02 where it's revealed Kanade came to watch Yukino swim five times in one week.

 Suspiciously Specific Denial: As well as humorous, the note on Kanade and Yukino's door, if read by a passerby, would seem rather suspicious.
-Subverted since they really aren't doing anything explicit in their room.
+Subverted since they really aren't shown doing anything explicit in their room.